MultiSafepay/docs/content/online-payments/second-chance.md

 - Payment links in Second Chance emails have the same lifetime as the original payment link, which is set to 30 days by default.

 # Activation

+You can activate Second Chance yourself in your dashboard.

 <details id="how-to-activate-second-chance">
 <summary>How to activate Second Chance</summary>